 All successful relationships come down to communicating well so make sure you are in frequent contact with your attorney and vice versa.
 If you’ve agreed to have a meeting, make sure to attend.
 Make sure you reply to their questions and emails as communication is a two-way street.

-When you’re hiring someone to represent you, it’s important to understand how much their fees are before you go any further.
+When you’re hiring someone to represent you in a nursing home neglect, it’s important to understand how much their fees are before you go any further.

 Some lawyers work on an hourly rate while others will have a fixed pricing scale so make sure to discuss their payment terms.